-Regulation varies enormously around the world reflecting economic development, political priorities and the importance of agriculture.
+Pesticide regulation varies enormously around the world, reflecting economic development, political priorities and the importance of agriculture.
 However, this variation provides an extensive source of information and experience to draw upon when looking for effective standards and best practices in order to establish what CropLife International has called the “Principles of Regulation”, which satisfy the needs of our societies and meets the global challenges of the future.

 - considers societal expectations of regulation

-- offers a set of commonly recognised regulatory principles
+- offers a set of commonly recognized regulatory principles

 - takes the principles into practice and identifies a number of best practices for effective registration